 The people in your life may offer you an amazing amount of sympathy and support when your family is in the NICU after premature birth.
 After all, it’s easy for them to see that your newborn or infant has needs that are different from those of a full-term baby when your family is being cared for in a medical setting.
-Things can change when you make the transition home after premature birth – particularly if you do so without the need for special equipment or medications.
+Things can change when you are discharged from the NICU after premature birth – particularly if you do so without the need for special equipment or medications.
 Some parents of preemies find that the outpouring of support that sustained them during the long NICU days is no longer there when their preemies no longer call the hospital home.

 When RSV and flu season (or simply susceptibility to infection all year round) keeps these moms and dads housebound, they may sense that their family and friends feel they’re being overprotective.
 Multiple emergency room visits may prompt not empathy, but rather irritation from employers or relatives who don’t understand the long term consequences of premature birth.
 Friends with school age children may not be understanding when invitations are declined.
 Well-meaning grandparents can offer up critical and outdated (not to mention unwanted) advice about weight gain, milestones, and other things that are just plain different when you have a preemie.